Fourth-and-Four/NFL-Big-Data-Bowl-2021/README.md

 <br>

 <a id='section_3'></a>

 ## Initial Hypotheses:

-> ### Hypothesis 1: Are passes stopped dependent on Offensive Formation?
+> ### Hypothesis 1: Are passes stopped dependent on offensive formation?
->   - H<sub>0</sub>: There is no dependence between Offensive Formation and pass stopped
+>   - H<sub>0</sub>: There is no dependence between offensive formation and pass stopped.
->   - H<sub>a</sub>: There is a dependence between Offensive Formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between offensive formation and pass stopped.
 >
-> ### Hypothesis 2: Are passes stopped dependent on Down?
+> ### Hypothesis 2: Are passes stopped dependent on down?
->   - H<sub>0</sub>: There is no dependence between Down and pass stopped
+>   - H<sub>0</sub>: There is no dependence between down and pass stopped.
->   - H<sub>a</sub>: There is a dependence between Down and pass stopped
+>   - H<sub>a</sub>: There is a dependence between down and pass stopped.
 >
-> ### Hypothesis 3: Are passes stopped dependent on QB Pressure?
+> ### Hypothesis 3: Are passes stopped dependent on QB pressure?
->   - H<sub>0</sub>: There is no dependence between QB Pressure and pass stopped
+>   - H<sub>0</sub>: There is no dependence between QB pressure and pass stopped.
->   - H<sub>a</sub>: There is no dependence between offensive formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between QB pressure and pass stopped.
 >
-> ### Hypothesis 4: Are passes stopped dependent on how many Defenders are In The Box?
+> ### Hypothesis 4: Are passes stopped dependent on how many defenders are in the box?
->   - H<sub>0</sub>: There is no dependence between the number of defenders in the box and pass stopped
+>   - H<sub>0</sub>: There is no dependence between the number of defenders in the box and pass stopped.
->   - H<sub>a</sub>: There is a dependence between the number of defenders in the box and pass stopped
+>   - H<sub>a</sub>: There is a dependence between the number of defenders in the box and pass stopped.
 >
 > ### Hypothesis 5: Are passes stopped dependent on number of DL?
->   - H<sub>0</sub>: There is no dependence between the number of DL and pass stopped
+>   - H<sub>0</sub>: There is no dependence between the number of DL and pass stopped.
->   - H<sub>a</sub>: There is a dependence between the number of DL and pass stopped
+>   - H<sub>a</sub>: There is a dependence between the number of DL and pass stopped.
 >
 > ### Hypothesis 6: Are passes stopped dependent on number of LB?
->   - H<sub>0</sub>: There is no dependence between the number of LB and pass stopped
+>   - H<sub>0</sub>: There is no dependence between the number of LB and pass stopped.
->   - H<sub>a</sub>: There is a dependence between the number of LB and pass stopped
+>   - H<sub>a</sub>: There is a dependence between the number of LB and pass stopped.
 >
 > ### Hypothesis 7: Are passes stopped dependent on number of DB?
->   - H<sub>0</sub>: There is no dependence between the number of DB and pass stopped
+>   - H<sub>0</sub>: There is no dependence between the number of DB and pass stopped.
->   - H<sub>a</sub>: There is a dependence between the number of DB and pass stopped
+>   - H<sub>a</sub>: There is a dependence between the number of DB and pass stopped.
 >
 > ### Hypothesis 8: Are passes stopped dependent on defensive formation(Nickel)?
->   - H<sub>0</sub>: There is no dependence between Nickel formation and pass stopped
+>   - H<sub>0</sub>: There is no dependence between Nickel formation and pass stopped.
->   - H<sub>a</sub>: There is a dependence between Nickel formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between Nickel formation and pass stopped.
 >
 > ### Hypothesis 9: Are passes stopped dependent on defensive formation(Dime)?
->   - H<sub>0</sub>: There is no dependence between Dime formation and pass stopped
+>   - H<sub>0</sub>: There is no dependence between Dime formation and pass stopped.
->   - H<sub>a</sub>: There is a dependence between Dime formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between Dime formation and pass stopped.
 >
 > ### Hypothesis 10: Are passes stopped dependent on defensive formation(4-3)?
->   - H<sub>0</sub>: There is no dependence between 4-3 formation and pass stopped
+>   - H<sub>0</sub>: There is no dependence between 4-3 formation and pass stopped.
->   - H<sub>a</sub>: There is a dependence between 4-3 formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between 4-3 formation and pass stopped.
 >
 > ### Hypothesis 11: Are passes stopped dependent on defensive formation(3-4)?
->   - H<sub>0</sub>: There is no dependence between 3-4 formation and pass stopped
+>   - H<sub>0</sub>: There is no dependence between 3-4 formation and pass stopped.
->   - H<sub>a</sub>: There is a dependence between 3-4 formation and pass stopped
+>   - H<sub>a</sub>: There is a dependence between 3-4 formation and pass stopped.

 [back to the top](#section_6)
 ___